We are delighted to welcome you backBook your tickets now, for a day out 1,400 years in the making. Kids Go Free until 31 October 2021 (T&Cs apply).

 How long is my visit likely to last?

-Your visit is likely to last one to two hours.
+Your visit is likely to last one to three hours.

 Will audio tours be available?

-No. To reduce the risks of coronavirus transmission from shared items, our audio guides will not be available.
-Our Cathedral Stories audio podcast gives you the chance to learn more of the Cathedral’s fascinating history before you arrive.
+Our new audio tour app will be available very soon.
+In the meantime, our Cathedral Stories audio podcast gives you the chance to learn more of the Cathedral’s fascinating history before you arrive.
 Click here to listen to the episodes.

 Will services of worship be taking place?